Edgar S. Woolard Jr.: Philanthropy

-He is a member of the National Academy of Engineering and the American Philosophical Society.
+Woolard was a member of the National Academy of Engineering and the American Philosophical Society.
 In 1988, he received the Distinguished Engineering Alumnus Award Recipient from his alma mater, NCSU.
-He has donated more than US$1 million to the John T. Caldwell Alumni Scholarships at NCSU.
+He donated more than US$1 million to the John T. Caldwell Alumni Scholarships at NCSU.
 The Edgar S. Woolard Chair at the University of Delaware is named after him.

 Personal life

-He is married to Peggy Harrell, and they have two daughters, Annette and Lynda.
-He lives in Wilmington, Delaware, Jupiter, Florida, and Palm Beach Gardens, Florida.
+Woolard was married to Peggy Harrell.
+They had two daughters.
+He lived in Wilmington, Delaware, Jupiter, Florida, and Palm Beach Gardens, Florida.
+Woolard died on December 4, 2023, at the age of 89.